SaltedBone/saltedbone.github.io/README.md

 Robbie T.
 saltedbone.github.io
 saltedrob@gmail.com

+### Introduction

-Innovative & logically-minded team-player with a diverse technical skill set, currently looking corporate partner who can benefit from an extensive & diverse array of experience & skills.
-Thrives when presented with new & difficult challenges.
+#### Innovative & logically-minded team-player with a diverse technical skill set, currently looking for a position in a corporate environment where my diverse array of experience & skills is is stretched to its limits daily.

-Experience
+### Experience

-Personal Assistant & Business Manager.
+#### Personal Assistant & Business Manager.
 Camelot Farms, Abbeville SC.
 1/2020-Present

     * Primary responsibilities include: to facilitate operational continuity of an unincorporated family farm, to assist the client & her heirs during the incorporation & entrustment (ownership transfer to a perpetual trust) of her estate.
     * USDA & SC Farm Bill compliance.